Stratio/stratio-connector-elasticsearch/doc/0_concepts.md

     "english_stemmer"],"tokenizer" : "standard"}},"filter" : {"english_stemmer" : {"type" : "stemmer","language" : "english"}}}}'};

-In this example we are  configuring three analyzers appart form the standard ones:
+In this example we are  configuring three analyzers appart from the standard ones:

 * **raw**: Does not tokenize nor change the original nor lowercases it.
 Suitable for groupings and aggregations if the fields are case sensitive.